 The world has committed to achieving the most ambitious development agenda in history.
-Universal, inclusive and indivisible, the 2030 Agenda demands new approaches and new ways of working collaboratively to improve the lives of all people within a rapidly changing world.
-United Nations Secretary-General, António Guterres, has called on the UN Development System to meet this challenge by increasing the pace of United Nations reform to become more nimble, efficient and effective.
+Universal, inclusive and indivisible, the 2030 Agenda for Sustainable Development demands new approaches and new ways of working collaboratively to improve the lives of all people within a rapidly changing world.
+UN Secretary-General António Guterres has called on the UN development system to meet this challenge by increasing the pace of UN reform to become more nimble, efficient and effective.

-Member States are committed to systemic change and have stressed the need for stronger coordination among United Nations system agencies, joint programming and integrated action at country level, more transparent governance that better engages civil society, further harmonization of United Nations systems and processes, more sustainable funding approaches, more effective use of resources, strengthened results-based management and higher accountability.
+Member States are committed to systemic change, and have stressed the need for stronger coordination among UN system agencies, joint programming and integrated action at country level, more transparent governance that better engages civil society, further harmonization of UN systems and processes, more sustainable funding approaches, more effective use of resources, strengthened results-based management and higher accountability.

 The Joint Programme is an innovative partnership that aims to lead the world in its historic quest to end the AIDS epidemic.
-It embodies the approaches demanded by the 2030 Agenda-a model that was, in many respects, 20 years ahead of its time.
-Hallmarks of the Joint Programme include a governance structure that welcomes civil society to the table of global policy debate, principles of cosponsorship, a formal Division of Labour and a Unified Budget, Results and Accountability Framework (UBRAF) that guides the collective efforts of 11 United Nations system cosponsoring organizations and a robust Secretariat that fulfils critical leadership, coordination and accountability functions.
+It embodies the approaches demanded by Agenda 2030-a model that was in many respects 20 years ahead of its time.
+Hallmarks of the Joint Programme include a governance structure that welcomes civil society to the table of global policy debate, principles of Cosponsorship, a formal division of labour and a Unified Budget, Workplan and Results Framework (UBRAF) that guides the collective efforts of 11 Cosponsoring UN agencies and a robust Secretariat that fulfils critical leadership, coordination and accountability functions.

 The establishment of the Joint Programme began a broader transformation of the national and global health architecture to respond to AIDS.
-A coalition of civil society, governments, researchers, scientists, the private sector and development partners has demonstrated the potential of inclusive multi-stakeholder and multisectoral approaches to deliver health services and bring about greater social justice.
+A coalition of civil society, governments, researchers, scientists, the private sector and development partners have demonstrated the potential of inclusive multi-stakeholder and multisectoral approaches to deliver health services and bring about greater social justice.

-This exceptional response, propelled by the activism of people living with and affected by HIV, has yielded remarkable gains.
+This exceptional response, propelled by the activism of people living with HIV and people affected by the epidemic, has yielded remarkable gains.
 Rapid and sustained scale-up of HIV treatment is one of the greatest successes of global public health.
 The number of people living with HIV accessing antiretroviral therapy has increased by an order of magnitude since 2005, reducing AIDS-related deaths globally by 45% and reversing declines in life expectancy in sub-Saharan Africa.
 A global plan to eliminate mother-to-child transmission of HIV has halved new HIV infections among children in just five years.
 Countries that have put in place comprehensive HIV prevention programmes have successfully reduced HIV infections.